davidlawrencer/github-cheat-sheet/README.md

 ### Seeing What's Going On

-`git status` - shows us status, including staged changes, unstaged changes, and untracked files.
+`git status` - shows status, including staged changes, unstaged changes, and untracked files.
 Question: What is an untracked file?

 `git diff` - shows unstaged changes in tracked files.